In 2022, HBO Max is no longer the new kid on the block.

 HBO Max vs HBO: what's the difference?

-HBO has trimmed its streaming options down to just HBO Max and HBO – mostly to avoid confusion.
-The difference simply comes in the range of programming you have access to.
-By subscribing to just HBO, you get every original the premium channel is known for, as well as its movies.
+HBO has trimmed its streaming options down to just HBO Max and HBO as of 2022 – mostly to avoid confusion.
+The difference simply comes in the range of programming subscribers have access to.
+By subscribing to just HBO, you'll get every original series the premium channel is known for, as well as its movies.
 But HBO Max gets you more than double the content – including the likes of Friends, Adult Swim, kids' entertainment and Max's own range of originals.

 Really, there's no reason to get HBO over HBO Max – they cost the same, and you get more stuff with the latter.